yannickkirschen/console-arena/docs/index.md

 #### Inheritance and Polymorphism

-Since there is no single class for each player (they rather get dynamically load), there is no need for the use of inheritance and polymorphism.
+Since there is no single class for each player (they rather get load dynamically), there is no need for the use of inheritance and polymorphism.

 In fact, inheritance is quite outdated nowadays.
 The experience over the years showed that inheritance causes a lot of problems that are out of all proportion to the advantages.
 See [Liskov substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle) for more details.